MarkKrickovich/MarkKrickovich.github.io/index.md

 ## Market Basket Association Prediction
 ###  Apriori Algorithm using R and WEKA

 Machine-learning project using association rule mining to find associative patterns from market-basket data.
 The Apriori algorithm was chosen.
 By learning buying patterns, companies can improve catalogue content, effectively complete store layout, and find fraud in various transactions (credit-card, network-intrusion).
+This project used a grocery data set.

-**Image Below:** The result indicates that “other vegetable” items purchased by a customer will lead to (more than other purchased items) the purchase of the item “whole milk”.
+**Outcome (Image Below):** The result indicates that “other vegetable” items purchased by a customer will lead to (more than other purchased items) the purchase of the item “whole milk”.

 **Business Impact:**  We can collocate higher priced veggies (a stand of Organics) near milk section, or implement incentive purchase offer programs by the grocer.